Co-dimension one stable blowup for the supercritical cubic wave equation: Introduction

 A simple way to exhibit blowup for Eq.~\eqref{Eq:Focusing} is to construct self-similar solutions.
 Apart from the spatially homogeneous fundamental solution the existence of other self-similar solutions with non-trivial profiles has been proved for certain combinations of parameters $d$ and $p$.
 For example, for $d=3$ and $p\geq3$ an odd integer not equal to five, the existence of infinitely many such solutions to Eq.~\eqref{Eq:Focusing} has been established in \cite{BizonBreitenlohnerMaisonWasserman2010} and \cite{BizonMaisonWasserman2007}.
 However, to the best of our knowledge, apart from the ODE blowup \eqref{Def:FundSS}, no other self-similar solution to Eq.~\eqref{Eq:Focusing} has ever been found in closed form and $u^*$ is the first example of this type. \\

-To investigate the role of $u^*$ in the generic time evolution, we performed numerical simulations in a parallel work with Maliborski \cite{GloMalSch19}.
-Our findings suggest the following picture: For small radial initial data, the solution disperses, while for large data the solution blows up.
-For data fine-tuned to the threshold between these two basins of attraction, the evolution approaches $u^*$ for some intermediate period before one of the two above scenarios occurs.
+To investigate the role of $u^*_T$ in the generic time evolution, we performed numerical simulations in a parallel work with Maliborski \cite{GloMalSch20}.
+Our findings suggest the following picture: For small radial initial data, the solution exists globally in time and decays to zero, while for large data the solution blows up via the ODE profile \eqref{Eq:ODE_blowup}.
+For data fine-tuned to the threshold, the evolution approaches $u^*_T$ for some intermediate period before one of the two above scenarios occurs.
 We note that a similar phenomenology has been observed in numerical experiments for Eq.~\eqref{Eq:Focusing} in the supercritical case $d=3$, $p=7$ in \cite{BizonChmajTabor2004} and for supercritical wave maps \cite{BizonChmajTabor2000,BiernatBizonMaliborski2016}.
 These observations are especially interesting due to the striking similarity with critical phenomena in gravitational collapse, where threshold solutions are typically self-similar \cite{GunMar07}.
-From an analytic point of view however, the description of threshold phenomena for supercritical wave equations in terms of self-similar solutions is completely open and Theorem \ref{Th:Main} is the very first step in this direction. \\
+From an analytic point of view, however, the description of threshold phenomena for supercritical wave equations in terms of self-similar solutions is completely open and Theorem \ref{Th:Main} is the very first step in this direction. \\

 We note that much more is known in the energy critical case.
 There, the threshold for blowup is described in terms of the Talenti-Aubin solution $W$, see the seminal work by Kenig and Merle \cite{KenigMerle2008}.
 Our main result is somehow in the spirit of the work by Krieger and Schlag \cite{KriegerSchlag2007}, where a co-dimension one stability result was obtained for the family $\{W_{\la}\}$ of rescalings of $W$ in a topology stronger than the energy (in the radial setting).
 The threshold character of the constructed manifold was then described by Krieger, Nakanishi and Schlag in \cite{KriegerSchlagNakanishi2014}.
 Their work was inspired by previous numerical observations made by Bizo\'n, Chmaj and Tabor in \cite{BizonChmajTabor2004}.
 Later on, in a series of papers \cite{KriegerSchlagNakanishi2013_2}, \cite{KriegerSchlagNakanishi2013_1}, \cite{KriegerSchlagNakanishi2015}, Krieger, Nakanishi and Schlag finally gave a fairly complete characterization of the threshold dynamics in the energy space around a co-dimension one manifold containing also type II blowup solutions.
 In this context, we also refer to the recent papers by Krieger \cite{Krieger_preprint2017}, respectively, by Burzio and Krieger \cite{BurzioKrieger_preprint2017}. \